 Also published are statistics relating to the total value of the dwelling stock, the mean price and number of residential dwellings by state.
 These indicators are used to estimate the value of housing as a component of wealth in the national accounts.

 The Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0) is released each quarter, (three months ending March, June, September and December).
-The data are typically released on the sixth Tuesday after the end of the reference quarter, although this may be adjusted due to public holidays.
+The data are typically released approximately 12 weeks after the reference quarter, in line with the Australian National Accounts: Finance and Wealth (cat. no. 5232.0).
 Price observations are collected throughout the quarter and are classified into the relevant quarter depending on the date of exchange of contracts.

 The first issue of the RPPI in its current form was the December quarter 2013.
 This series (Series 3) is based on data from the 2011 Census of Population and Housing and includes updated weights and stratification variables which have been linked to the previous series (Series 2) from the March quarter 2013.
 The HPI has a time series starting from the March quarter 2002.
 The ADPI and aggregated RPPI have a time series starting from the September quarter 2003.